wkhere/stackless/Doc/library/email.header.rst

    character set is used both as *s*'s initial charset and as the default for subsequent :meth:`append` calls.

-   The maximum line length can be specified explicit via *maxlinelen*.
+   The maximum line length can be specified explicitly via *maxlinelen*.
 For splitting the first line to a shorter value (to account for the field header which isn't included in *s*, e.g. :mailheader:`Subject`) pass in the name of the field in *header_name*.
 The default *maxlinelen* is 76, and the default value